Travel Size Sunscreens That Feel Good on Skin and Fit TSA Rules

 ✅ Pros

-• Weightless, primer-like finish that plays well with makeup
+• Lightweight, primer-like finish that layers well under makeup

-• No obvious white cast for most users
+• Clear formula avoids an obvious white cast on most skin tones

 ❌ Cons

-• Not the most economical option for full-body use
+• Not the most cost-effective option for full-body use

 Check Price on Amazon